-&lt;sup>1 Note the specific use of terms such as sea, basin and sub-basin, following Millot and Taupier-Letage (2005a).
+1Note the specific use of terms such as sea, basin and sub-basin, following Millot and Taupier-Letage (2005a).

-Data transmission was achieved using a normal GSM phone / modem for Internet connection.
-The edf - full resolution Sippican files were compressed and sent attached to an e-mail.
-This simple improvement was made possible by the GSM coverage available in the Mediterranean region.
-Transmitting the full resolution profiles needed to change the quality control (QC) procedures.
-The software developed was based on Medar-Medatlas protocols (MedAtlas Group, 1994) and contained all the steps of the delayed mode quality control: gross range check, position control, elimination of spikes, re-sampling at 1 m interval, gaussian smoothing, general malfunction control, comparison with climatology.
-Two visual checks were added at the beginning and at the end of the QC procedure, in order to detect the end of a given profile and look at the overall consistency of the profiles (Manzella et al., 2003).
-The improved data transmission and quality control was applied to all projects that followed MFS-PP. From September 1999 to June 2005 the Mediterranean SOOP has provided more than 9000 XBT profiles that have been assimilated in numerical models forecasting the Mediterranean Sea circulation.
+2001; Cook and Sy, 2001).
+After the end of the pilot project, the raw - full resolution data were transmitted by using GSM or satellite telephones as modems.
+The quality control procedures was modified to include all the steps of the delayed mode data.

+From September 1999 to June 2005 the Mediterranean SOOP has provided more than 9000 XBT profiles that have been assimilated in numerical models forecasting the Mediterranean Sea circulation.
 The database offers also the possibility to study seasonal and inter-annual variability.
 The program is now evolving into a full Volunteer Observing Ships (VOS) system providing sea-temperature profiles and meteorological data.
 For this reason it will be briefly named as MFS-VOS hereafter.